HobbaZ/Portfolio-Website/README.md

 [Zachary Hobba](https://github.com/HobbaZ)

 You can also contribute by opening a pull request or submitting an issue

-## Future ideas
-- Add latest section to portfolio and fill with latest updated Github project
-- When project added to github, automatically create project card on website
-- Refine colour scheme and layout

 ### Acknowledgments
 - [Icons by Font Awesome](https://fontawesome.com/)